iratebadger/SeaMake/README.md

 If you have ever heard of a thing called SCube...

 ## Requirements
-CMake 3.5 though don't quote me on that, just use the latest version Your sanity.
+CMake 3.5 though don't quote me on that, just use the latest version.

+Your sanity.

 ## Usage